WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/lists.md

 [/tip]

-For more information on nested procedures, see [Sub-steps in numbered procedures]().
+For more information about nested procedures, see [Sub-steps in numbered procedures](https://make.wordpress.org/docs/style-guide/formatting/procedures/#sub-steps-in-numbered-procedures).

 ### Lettered list